NathanaelA/nativescript-master-technology/README.md

 # nativescript-master-technology
-A class of generic functions that are useful in NativeScript
+A library of generic functions that are useful in NativeScript

 ## License